qubole/customer-success/terraform/aws/readme.md

 ** By default an these resources are not created by default but can be enabled by modifying ```modules.tf``` to include the desired modules.

+Certain AWS resources require a unique name.
+Under to allow this script to be run multiple times within the same VPC and to not class with other resources a prefix tag will be prepended to these resources.

+* IAM User Name and Group for Storage
+* IAM User Name and Group for Compute
+* IAM Role Name
+* IAM Policy Name for Storage and Compute
+* RDS instance name

+If you wish to use specific values for the above the recommended approach is to use the tfvars file as described later in this document.

+In addition where possible the ```Prefix`` tag is used to label the resources.
+`
 ### Usage
 The terraform utility can be downloaded from Hasicorp [here](https://www.terraform.io/downloads.html)